renovatebot/renovate/.github/contributing.md

 A maintainer/contributor can ask you to make changes, without providing a suggestion that you can apply.
 In this case you need to do some work yourself to address the feedback.

-Once you've done the work, resolve the conversation by clicking on the **Resolve conversation** button in the PR overview.
+Once you've done the work, resolve the conversation by selecting the **Resolve conversation** button in the PR overview.
 Avoid posting comments like "I've done the work", or "Done".

 Read the [GitHub Docs, resolving conversations](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/commenting-on-a-pull-request#resolving-conversations) to learn more.